Skip to content

 Retina Digital

-We’ve also widened the net of collaborators once more, bringing Matt French in of Retina Digital.
-He will be hosting my website, once it goes live.
+We’ve also widened the net of collaborators once more, bringing Matt French in, of Retina Digital, who will be hosting my website once it goes live.
 It turns out that I really don’t know any of the technical stuff that he was asking me about, so I’ve just given him some logins and introduced him to Emily and my current web host, and left them to talk.
 The conversations around exporting and plugins and backups and spam filters are very important, but I can’t add to them in any meaningful way, other than to say ‘yes’ to good advice I’m given.

 Another potential collaborator is my sister, Steph.
 She’s written two blogs for me before, a few years back, and might be in a position to do so again.
-She has a first class English degree, which I don’t, and knows things about the origins of language, and structure, where I know more about communicating with different groups of people.
-She can definitely write more interesting blogs on words than me!
+She has an English degree, which I don’t, and knows things about the origins of language, and structure, where I know more about communicating with different groups of people.
+She can definitely write more interesting blogs on the subject than me!

 My tasks before Emily and I meet next week are small, and shouldn’t take me long.
 Emily has much more to do than me, and a few things that will need to wait till after the new site is live.
 However, we’re closing in on being able to finish it.
 It’s exciting, and somewhat scary, given that this began as an idea very early on this year.
 I’m really pleased with how everything has been going, and looking forward to sharing it with my clients and contacts.
 Not long now…